Trump turns his fraud trial into a campaign stop as he seeks to capitalize on his legal woes

 NEW YORK (AP) — Donald Trump’s court appearances are no longer distractions from his campaign to return to the White House.
 They are central to it.

-The dynamic was on full display Monday as the former president and GOP front-runner returned to New York for the opening day of a civil fraud trial accusing him of grossly inflating the value of his businesses.
+The dynamic was on full display this week as the former president and GOP front-runner returned to New York for the opening days of a civil fraud trial accusing him of grossly inflating the value of his businesses.

-Trump was under no obligation to appear Monday and did not address the court.
-But he nonetheless seized the opportunity to create a media spectacle that ensured he was back in the spotlight.
+Trump was under no obligation to appear and did not address the court during public proceedings.
+But he nonetheless seized the opportunity to create a media spectacle that ensured he was back in the spotlight, eclipsing his rivals.
 And he once again portrayed himself as a victim of a politicized justice system — a posture that has helped him emerge as the undisputed leader of the 2024 GOP primary.

+His appearance Tuesday generated less interest, with empty seats in the courtroom and less television coverage amid a barrage of other news, including the historic and successful effort by a group of hardline Republicans to oust Kevin McCarthy as speaker of the House.

-The appearance demonstrated how deftly Trump has used his legal woes to benefit his campaign.
-The former president’s Monday appearance drew far more attention than a standard campaign rally would have offered.
+Nonetheless, Trump’s presence demonstrated how deftly he has used his legal woes to benefit his campaign.
+The former president’s appearances drew far more attention than any campaign rally would have offered.
 And it gave Trump a fresh opportunity to rile up his base and gin his fundraising with claims that the cases he faces are nothing more than a coordinated attempt to damage his campaign.

-“It’s a scam, it’s a sham,” he said in the morning.
+“It’s a scam, it’s a sham,” he said Monday morning.
 “It’s a witch hunt and a disgrace.”

-While some rivals had once thought Trump’s long list of legal woes might dissuade Republican voters from choosing him as their nominee, his standing in the GOP primary has only improved since before the indictments and helped him raise millions of dollars.
+While some rivals had once thought Trump’s long list of legal woes might dissuade Republican voters from choosing him as their nominee, his standing in the GOP primary has only improved since before the indictments.

 While other politicians might shy away from drawing additional attention to accusations of wrongdoing, Trump took full advantage of the cameras.

-He addressed the media assembled outside the courtroom multiple times throughout the day, railing against the case and offering commentary.
+He addressed the media assembled outside the courtroom multiple times both Monday and Tuesday, railing against the case and defending himself, turning the banks of cameras into a stand-in jury in his court of public opinion.

 “Every lawyer would say, ‘Don’t talk.’
 Every candidate would obey the lawyer.
 Trump just throws out the playbook,” said former White House press secretary Ari Fleischer.